 Shopping and First Grade

 And so it went for us in the 1970s and 1980s.
 In the time before Whole Foods in our city; before warnings on food package labels.
 A time when peanuts were widely served on airplanes, and PB&J sandwiches were absolutely everywhere at school.
-But the worst part was just how insensitive people were:

 “I do not want to ruin my kid’s party because your kid can’t eat nuts.”